jerokpradeep/pya3/README.md

 There is only two class in the whole library: `AliceBlue` and `Alice_Wrapper`.
 The `get_session_id` static method is used to retrieve a Session ID from the alice blue server.
 A Session ID is valid until the trading account logout.
 With a Session ID, you can instantiate an AliceBlue object.
 Ideally you only need to create a Session ID once every time login the trading account with password.
 After you have the Session ID, you can store it separately for re-use.

+#### NOTE: User should Login through Web(a3.aliceblueonline.com) or SSO or Mobile at least once in a day, before connecting the API

 ### Rate Limits
 The following are the rate limits for API users: